trineon89/Fellowship-overlay/README.md

 - **Screen capture fallback.** Optionally define a capture region so the overlay can recognize buff icons directly from the game UI when the combat log is momentarily quiet.
 - **Click-through locking.** Lock overlays to make them ignore mouse clicks during combat, then unlock to reposition or resize with visual cues.
 - **Debug tools.** An optional debug window echoes raw combat-log lines and parsed aura events to make troubleshooting easier.
-- **Automatic updates.** Integrates with NetSparkle so you can offer self-update feeds without changing the app code.
+- **Hand-tuned for tanks.** Includes presets and recognition tuned so that Meiko (tank) is fully supported out of the box.

 ## Requirements